SetaSouto/feathers-rabbitmq-transport/README.md

   // This will transform the queue's names from '<service>-<method>' to
   // '<service>-<method><postfix>'.
   queuePostfix: '-development',
+  // Requeue the nacked messages (when the method call fails).
+Default to false
+  // because it could generate infinite loops.
+  requeue: true
 }))

 // Perform a side effect after connection